BastienPerdriau/SharePointRunner/README.md

 - `OnSiteRunningEnd(Web web)` : Executed at the end of the process for a site (after the lists) and expose the `Web` object
 - `OnSiteRunningEndAfterSubSites(Web web)` : Executed at the end of the process for a site (after the sub sites) and expose the `Web` object
 - `OnSiteCollectionRunningEnd(Site site, Web rootSite)` : Executed at the end of the process for a site collection and expose the `Site` object and the `Web` for the root site
+- `OnTermStoreRunningStart(TermStore termStore)` : Executed at the start of the process for a term store and expose the `TermStore` object
+- `OnTermGroupRunningStart(TermGroup termGroup)` : Executed at the start of the process for a term group and expose the `TermGroup` object
+- `OnTermSetRunningStart(TermSet termSet)` : Executed at the start of the process for a term set and expose the `TermSet` object
+- `OnTermRunningStart(Term term)` : Executed at the start of the process for a term and expose the `Term` object
+- `OnTermRunningEnd(Term term)` : Executed at the end of the process for a term and expose the `Term` object
+- `OnTermSetRunningEnd(TermSet termSet)` : Executed at the end of the process for a term set and expose the `TermSet` object
+- `OnTermGroupRunningEnd(TermGroup termGroup)` : Executed at the end of the process for a term group and expose the `TermGroup` object
+- `OnTermStoreRunningEnd(TermStore termStore)` : Executed at the end of the process for a term store and expose the `TermStore` object
 - `OnTenantRunningEnd(Tenant tenant)` : Executed at the end of the process for the tenant and expose the `Tenant` object
 - `OnEnd()` : Executed at the very end of the process, can be used to export a file of make an external call